Amy Mathews Amos

 Bill Howard

-Bill is the executive director of The Downstream Project, a conservation communications nonprofit, supervising a production team of six creative and technical professionals, and is the principal liaison with all project partners.
-Bill is an avid outdoorsman and fly fisherman with over 30 years experience in web and multimedia development.
-Bill currently serves on the board of Chesapeake Commons as immediate past chairman.
-He has lived in Shepherdstown, West Virginia, with his wife, Libby since 1981.
-A charter member and past president of the Rotary Club of Shepherdstown, Bill is very active in the local business and nonprofit community.
-Bill is a graduate of Saint Albans School in Washington, D.C., and studied biology and pre-med at Tulane University.
+Bill Howard is the executive director of The Downstream Project, a conservation communications nonprofit, where he supervises a production team of six creative and technical professionals and serves as the principal liaison with project partners.
+With more than 30 years of experience in web and multimedia development, Bill specializes in using storytelling and strategy to advance conservation outcomes.
+A longtime resident of Shepherdstown, West Virginia, Bill has lived there with his wife, Libby, since 1981.
+He is an avid outdoorsman and fly fisherman and is deeply engaged in civic and nonprofit leadership.
+Bill currently serves on the board of Waterkeepers Chesapeake as secretary and on the board of the Rotary Club of Shepherdstown as Environmental Service Chair.
+He is a charter member and past president of the Rotary Club and a founding board member of Chesapeake Commons, where he previously served as board chair.
+Bill is a graduate of Saint Albans School in Washington, D.C., and studied developmental biology and pre-med at Tulane University.

 David Lillard